evcaho/evcaho.github.io/_posts/2017-01-13-single-quotes-vs-double-quotes-ruby.markdown

 description:
 ---

 In Ruby, strings can be encased in either single or double quotes.
-Most introductory Ruby books have you begin Ruby using single quotes, but switch to double quotes when you move to [string interpolation](http://ruby-for-beginners.rubymonstas.org/bonus/string_interpolation.html).
+Most introductory Ruby books have you begin coding using single quotes, but switch to double quotes when you move to [string interpolation](http://ruby-for-beginners.rubymonstas.org/bonus/string_interpolation.html).
 It's much easier to write out:

 ```ruby
 num_people = 4 + 5